How a Clean Gutter Can Protect Your Home

 At night the temperature goes down and the water will freeze.
 This can not only cause damage to your gutter but also form an ice dam.

 That ice dam can push water up under the shingles and even into your attic.
 This can cause some serious damage over time.
-Once your attic insulation gets wet it will start to mold and it is very difficult to dry it out.
+Once your attic insulation gets wet it will start to grow bacteria resulting in mildew and it is very difficult to dry it out.

 A Solid Roof Gutter Cleaning